 Our engagement events encouraged discussions around the type of projects and areas of interest that stakeholders are keen to work on.
 We want to encourage and progress opportunities for collaboration.

-There is already a vast spectrum of excellent work being carried out with passion by the people of Mid Wales.
+There is already a vast spectrum of amazing work being carried out with passion by the people of Mid Wales.
 Good practice should be celebrated and learnt from.
-To build on this, the Area Statement directs us to share information and understanding from our respective projects and together design innovative ways to continue to address new challenges.
+To build on this, the Area Statement directs us to share information and understanding and design innovative ways to address the challenges.

-Natural Resources Wales (NRW) has begun work to identify networks where projects with similar focusses could join up and work collaboratively.
+NRW has begun to identify networks where projects with similar outcomes can be joined together and worked on collaboratively.
 There is an intention in Mid Wales to bring together stakeholders who may not have traditionally worked alongside each other, but who together, can deliver outcomes which have multiple benefits.
 The Ceredigion and Powys PSB’s have adopted this approach in delivery of their functions; in Ceredigion developing a number of ‘sub-groups’ to tackle social, environmental, cultural and economic issues at a place level.

 There will be opportunities for financial support to deliver projects and ideas through Natural Resources Wales’ grant funding system.
 Please contact us for further details of the current grants available, or see NRW’s grants page.

-We will also be holding further events and developing specific groups and conversations around each of the Mid Wales Area Themes.
+We will also be holding further events and developing specific groups and conversations around each of the Mid Wales themes.
 If you are already on our mailing list, you will be contacted about these.
-If you would like to be added to this list, please email email@example.com
+If you would like to be added to this list, please email firstname.lastname@example.org